LightningOnOmnilayer/api.doc/source/index.html.md

 We assume you have already gone through our [installation instruction](https://github.com/LightningOnOmnilayer/LightningOnOmni#installation), so that you are familar with:

- * pull source code and compile to get obdserver;
+ * Pulling source code and compile to get obdserver;
- * Configure OmniCore node for OBD;
+ * Configuring OmniCore node for OBD;
- * Connect OBD with Omnicore correctly;
+ * Connecting OBD with Omnicore correctly;
- * Use a simple web based [websocket client](https://chrome.google.com/webstore/detail/websocket-test-client/fgponpodhbmadfljofbimhhlengambbn?hl=en) for Chrome to do experiments;
+ * Using a simple web based [websocket client](https://chrome.google.com/webstore/detail/websocket-test-client/fgponpodhbmadfljofbimhhlengambbn?hl=en) for Chrome to do experiments;
  * OBD responses you correctly;

 For kernel developers in our community, the above steps are the easiest way to get started.
 Just open [LightningOnOmni](https://github.com/LightningOnOmnilayer/LightningOnOmni#step-4-test-channel-operations-using-websocket-testing-tool) project with your favorit golang editor, run OBD in debug mode, setup break points, and send messages from your websocket-test-client.
 You may intercept the messages and track message flows of OBD kernel.